multitudes/42_cpp08/README.md

 Assuming T is a container of integers,

 ### what is a container of integers?
 In C++98, std::vector<int> is a container that represents a dynamic array of integers.
-It's part of the C++ Standard Template Library (STL) and offers a flexible and efficient way to work with collections of integers.
+It's part of the C++ Standard Template Library (STL).
 - It can automatically resize itself
 - Elements can be accessed directly using their index.
-- Provides efficient operations like push_back, pop_back, insert, erase, and size
+- Provides operations like push_back, pop_back, insert, erase, and size.

 ### implementation

-How would we do this function without templates? we would use the vector container and the find algorithm from the <algorithm> header.
+How would we code this function without templates? we would use the vector container and the `find` algorithm from the <algorithm> header.
 ```cpp
 #include <vector>
 #include <algorithm>